-All text and photographs by, and copyright of the Author unless stated otherwise.
+All text and photographs by, and copyright of, the Author unless otherwise stated.

-This time we travel to three continents : Europe, America and Australia.
-A French bus made in Poland, another American Greyhound and an Aussie Ford, all of them from the Italian Hachette partwork “Autobus dal mondo”, a collection of sixty 1:43 scale bus models, very similar to the French one “Autobus et autocars du monde”, produced in Bangladesh for Ixo.
+After a short delay (sorry), here is the 25th part of my summary of the Italian Hachette partwork “Autobus dal mondo”, a collection of eighty 1:43 scale bus models, very similar to the French one “Autobus et autocars du monde”, produced in Bangladesh for Ixo.
 Here we’ll see another GM “New Look”, an interesting (but not very successful) Italian Fiat and an iconic Chausson.